SynthSys/Seek-Java-RESTClient/README.md

             <artifactId>seek-dom</artifactId>
             <version>1.0</version>
         </dependency>
 Once the dependency is available in your Java project, all API functions are exposed through the `ed.synthsys.seek.client.SeekRestApiClient` main client class.
-A client object should be instantiated with the base URI of the SEEK REST API - for example, `https://fairdomhub.org/` for the public FAIRDOMHub repository - and your username and password, as specified by the `SeekRestApiClient(String baseSeekURI, String userName, String password)` constructor.
-After construction, invoke the `login` method to initialise the client and then API methods such as `createInvestigation`, `getStudy` and `updateAssay` are made available.
+A client object should be instantiated with the base URI of the SEEK REST API - for example, `https://fairdomhub.org/` for the public FAIRDOMHub repository - and your username and password, as specified by the `SeekRestApiClient(String baseSeekURI, String userName, String password)` constructor (or you can provide the credentials using login method).
+After construction, invoke the API methods such as `getStudy`, `createInvestigation` or `updateAssay`.
+Check the test package for examples.

 ## Updating the SEEK Entity Classes